library(auk)

 2.1 Introduction

 eBird data are collected and organized around the concept of a checklist, representing observations from a single birding event, such as a 1 km walk through a park or 15 minutes observing bird feeders in your backyard.
-Each checklist contains a list of species observed, counts of the number of individuals seen of each species, the location and time of the observations, and a measure of the effort expended while collecting these data.
+Each checklist contains a list of species observed, counts of the number of individuals seen of each species, the location and time of the observations, information on the type of survey performed, and measures of the effort expended while collecting these data.
 The following image depicts a typical eBird checklist as viewed on the eBird website:

 eBird data are typically distributed in two parts: observation data and checklist data.
 In the observation dataset, each row corresponds to the sighting of a single species on a checklist, including the count and any other species-level information (e.g. age, sex, species comments, etc.).
 In the checklist dataset, each row corresponds to a checklist, including the date, time, location, effort (e.g. distance traveled, time spent, etc.), and any additional checklist-level information (e.g. whether this is a complete checklist or not).
 The two datasets can be joined together using a unique checklist identifier (sometimes referred to as the sampling event identifier).